The symplectic geometry of the three-body problem: Digression: open books and Heegaard splittings

-\textbf{Digression: open books and Heegaard splittings.} A $3$-dimensional genus $g$ (orientable) handlebody $H_g$ is the $3$-manifold with boundary resulting by taking the boundary connected sum of $g$-copies of the solid $2$-torus $S^1\times \mathbb{D}^2$ (here, we set $H_0=B^3$ the $3$-ball). $H_g$ can also be obtained by attaching a sequence of $g$ $1$-handles to $B^3$.
+A $3$-dimensional genus $g$ (orientable) handlebody $H_g$ is the $3$-manifold with boundary resulting by taking the boundary connected sum of $g$ copies of the solid $2$-torus $S^1\times \mathbb{D}^2$ (here, we set $H_0=B^3$ the $3$-ball). $H_g$ can also be obtained by attaching a sequence of $g$ $1$-handles to $B^3$.
 Its boundary is $\Sigma_g$, the orientable surface of genus $g$.
 A \emph{Heegaard splitting} of genus $g$ of a closed $3$-manifold $X$ is a decomposition

 where $f: \Sigma_g=\partial H_g \rightarrow \Sigma_g=\partial H_g^\prime$ is a homeomorphism of the boundary of two copies of $H_g$.
 The surface $\Sigma_g$ is called the splitting surface.
 Different choices of $f$ in the mapping class group of $\Sigma_g$ give, in general, different $3$-manifolds.
 In fact, it is a fundamental theorem of $3$-dimensional topology that every closed $3$-manifold admits a Heegaard splitting.
 We have also touched upon another structural result for $3$-manifolds: namely, that every closed $3$-manifold admits an open book decomposition.
 Let us then discuss how to induce a Heegaard splitting from an open book.